momoieaso/mt-exercise-03/README.md

 **Reminder:**
 - Before training a model, update the main.py to adapt to the new data set, i.e. replace /tools/pytorch-examples/word_language_model/main.py (the old one) with the /scripts/main.py (the new one).

+## `train.sh`

+**Updates:**
+1. Added a command to create a directory for log files.
+2. Changed the log-interval to 98.
+3. Defined additionally five different dropout values (0, 0.1, 0.3, 0.6, and 0.8) and set up a loop to train a model for each value, logging the perplexity to the log files.
+4. Updated the embedding size and the number of hidden units to 250 in the loop.

 ## `generate.sh`

 **Changes Made:**
-The script uses two different models for text generation:
+The script additionally uses two different models for text generation:
 1. model_dropout_0.3.pt to generate a text file named sample_lowest_perplexity.txt.
 2. model_dropout_0.pt to generate a text file named sample_highest_perplexity.txt.

-## `train.sh`

-**Updates:**
-1. Added a command to create a directory for log files.
-2. Defined five different dropout values (0, 0.1, 0.3, 0.6, and 0.8) and set up a loop to train a model for each value, logging the perplexity to the log files.
-3. Updated the embedding size and the number of hidden units to 250.
-4. Changed the log-interval to 98.

 ## `plot.py`